Written by Robert Silk, Authentic Florida Guest Blogger

 Elliott Key’s Spite Highway hiking trail, photo, Robert Silk

-Elliott Key also features the 7-mile Spite Highway hiking trail, which is what remains of a roadway that was planned before Biscayne National Park was protected in 1968.
-It cuts a straight path through the hardwood hammock on the center of the island.
+Elliott Key also features the 7-mile Spite Highway hiking trail.
+This is what remains of a roadway that was planned before Biscayne National Park was protected in 1968.
+It cuts a straight path through the hardwood hammock in the center of the island.
 Steer clear in the summer unless you really like mosquitoes.

 Biscayne National Park Visitor Center, photo courtesy BNP

 The Dante Fascell Visitor Center is Biscayne National Park’s only facility on the mainland.
-More than just a launching pad for water excursions, it has a small interpretive center and art gallery, a theater that shows films about the park, picnic tables, a jetty for fishing and a nice porch overlooking the water.
+It is more than just a launching pad for water excursions!
+The facility has a small interpretive center and art gallery, a theater that shows films about the park, picnic tables, a jetty for fishing, and a nice porch overlooking the water.

 Paddlers can discover many hidden gems, photo courtesy BNP

-Paddlers will love the southern Biscayne Bay, especially if they can ferry their kayaks, canoes or paddleboards to some of its remote locations.
-The lagoon and narrow creeks that surround Totten Key, Old Rhodes Key and the several smaller islands on the southern boundary of the bay offer beautiful paddling with little to no competition from boats.
-The clear tidal creeks are outstanding for viewing snapper, barracuda, snook, nurse sharks and other marine life.
-The highlight of any southern Biscayne Bay paddle is the approximately mile-long Jones Lagoon, where roseate spoonbills nest, magnificent frigatebirds cruise the skies, sea turtles pass through and upside down jellyfish cover the bottom.
+Paddlers will love the southern Biscayne Bay, especially if they can ferry their kayaks, canoes, or paddleboards to some of its remote locations.
+The lagoon and narrow creeks that surround Totten Key, Old Rhodes Key, and the several smaller islands on the southern boundary of the bay offer beautiful paddling with little to no competition from boats.
+The clear tidal creeks are outstanding for viewing snapper, barracuda, snook, nurse sharks, and other marine life.
+The highlight of any southern Biscayne Bay paddle is the approximately mile-long Jones Lagoon!
+This is where roseate spoonbills nest, magnificent frigatebirds cruise the skies, sea turtles pass through, and upside-down jellyfish cover the bottom.